Pwd9000-ML/terraform-azurerm-openai-service/examples/Create_Models_existing_OpenAI_Service/README.md

 ## Workflow

-**Step1:** Create a new resource group and KeyVault to store secrets.
+**Step1:** Create a new resource group and Azure Key Vault to store secrets.
 **Step2:** Create model deployments on and existing OpenAI service in a different resource group.
 **Step3:** Save the OpenAI Account and model details into the Key Vault.